Maryland Medicaid Eligibility for Long-Term Care: Income & Asset Limits

 How to Apply for Maryland Medicaid

-Seniors can apply for Maryland Medicaid / Medical Assistance online at myMDTHINK or in person at their local Social Services Office.
+Seniors can apply for Maryland Medicaid / Medical Assistance online at Maryland Benefits or in person at their local Social Services Office.
 Additionally, a completed Application for Assistance (for Regular Medicaid) or Long-Term Care / Waiver Medical Assistance Application may be submitted to one’s local Social Services Office.
 The application process may vary based on the program for which one is applying.
 One’s local Area Agency on Aging (AAA) might be helping in answering questions and providing application assistance.

 Before submitting a Medicaid application in Maryland, it is extremely important that seniors are confident that all eligibility requirements are met.
 If one does not meet the criteria, or is unsure, Medicaid Planning is strongly suggested.
 The Medicaid application process can be both complicated and lengthy, and if not done correctly, can result in denial or delay of benefits.
 Familiarizing oneself with general information about the application process for long-term care Medicaid can be helpful.